 TP: You toured with Moacir and played an essential role in making (the album) Saudade.

-ML: Yes, I worked with him and fell in love with his music.
+ML: Yes, I worked with him and loved his music.
 I rehearsed with Santos’s working group but only performed with him on one ill-fated tour.
 What we played was strikingly different.
 One casino manager called it “jungle music” and told us to go home halfway through the tour.

 TP: Racism and ignorance rear their ugly heads!
 How did you meet Moacir?